Dick Thornburgh: Later political life

 Thornburgh served a one-year appointment as Under-Secretary General at the United Nations (1992–1993) at the personal request of President Bush.
-This UN top management position put Thornburgh in charge of personnel, budget and finance matters.
+This top management position at the UN put Thornburgh in charge of personnel, budget, and finance matters.
 His Report to the Secretary-General of the United Nations was widely praised.
-It pertained to reform, restructuring and streamlining efforts designed to make the United Nations peacekeeping, humanitarian and development programs more efficient and cost-effective.
+It pertained to reform, restructuring, and streamlining efforts designed to make the United Nations peacekeeping, humanitarian and development programs more efficient and cost-effective.